Pyramid addon for OpenAPI3 validation

 c) Generation approach has the drawback of having to write Python code even for parts of the API document that the Pyramid backend does not handle, as it might be handled by a different system, or be specific only to documentation or only to the client side of the API.
 This bloats your Pyramid codebase with code that does not belong there.

-You need to have pipenv and Python 3.7 installed on your machine.
+You need to have pipenv and Python 3.7 or 3.8 installed on your machine.
 Then you can run:

 $ make tests